Price Matching

 When checking out, I put all of the price match items on first.
 Keeping the same items together, it makes it faster and much less confusing.
 I immediately tell the cashier that I have a some items to price match.
 (Often they ask me before they begin.)
 And then I read from my list of sale prices.

-For example: Roma Tomatoes are $0.69 per pound….Libby’s Green Beans $0.50 a can, I have ten cans…”
+example: Roma Tomatoes are $0.69 per pound….Libby’s Green Beans $0.50 a can, I

 Then I after they have rung up ALL of my items I had them any coupons I have.